purcelba/streeteasy_scrape/README.md

 Two functions are included to transfer and format the data into a SQLite local database.
 **csv2sql.py** performs additional formatting for ease of use and adds the resulting table to a SQLite local database.
 **mergeSQL.py** merges tables collected on different days within the SQLite database into a single table after removing duplicates.
+An additional column indicating the *borough* is added.

 ## Formatted Multiple-Day Data Set